Agamnentzar/ag-psd/README_PSD.md

   [](/files/blend-modes.png)

+- `canvas` (or `imageData`) see `canvas` property description in [Basic document structure](#basic-socument-structure)

+  Vector, text and smart object layers still have image data with pregenerated bitmap.
+You also need to provide that image data when writing PSD files.

+  Reading this property can be skipped if `skipLayerImageData: true` option is passed to `readPsd` function.
+This can be done to save on memory usage and processing time if layer image data is not needed.

 - `opacity` specifies level of layer transparency (the value range is from 0 to 1).
 Can be ommited when writing, a default value of 1 will be assumed.

   ![](/files/opacity.png)